-The Patient Advocacy Reporting System® (PARS®) Program
+The Patient Advocacy Reporting System® (PARS) Program

-PARS provides national, discipline-specific, peer-comparative benchmarks for effective peer-delivered interventions that support improvements in care delivery.
+Through PARS, CPPA delivers national, discipline-specific, peer-comparative benchmarks for effective peer-delivered interventions that support improvements in care delivery.
 For example, the figure below shows a high-risk physician’s rank (represented by the dots) relative to all active physicians in the PARS database (the white line) and to physicians within their specialty (the blue line).

 CPPA’s data also yield sub-specialty comparisons, such as individualized graphs of orthopedic sub-specialists in spine, ankle, shoulder, or wrist surgery.
 CPPA similarly benchmarks other specialties and their subspecialties.